awestover/enchantedForest/story/story2_alekenglish.md

 "Let's go talk to Azeala and Mercury now that we've killed their dang unicorns."
 Bob said, pointedly ignoring Buchannan's comment about his supposed destiny.

 "You're not even going to wait for breakfast?"
-Buchannan laughed.
+Buchanan laughed.

 "No, I want to get this over with as soon as possible", Bob said seriously "we can eat once we're on the road to safety, and once they've explained why we had